Route 11 Navigation FAQs

 3. Stand at the bus stop sign.
 Buses stop only at signed bus stops.

-4. Have your Connect Card ready.
+4. Have your Connect Card, Zip Pass app, money, or bus pass ready.
 Drivers do not carry change or accept checks.

 5. For downtown, the timepoint is 7th and O. View the list of stops to determine other stops not listed on the schedule.